BleepLabs/Nebulophone/README.md

  http://bleeplabs.com/store/nebulophone/ for schematics and more info

- This code has not changed much sicne mid 2011.
+ This code has not changed much since it was released mid 2011.
  It was my first big Arduino project and I coundn't have done it without these resources:

 DDS: